Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 1. **uw-biorobotics/raven2** : [This code](https://github.com/uw-biorobotics/raven2) is the main RAVEN software to connect to (release 18_05).
 Note that this project was made for the ROS kinetic release.
 The modified files can be found in this repository's [raven_2](https://github.com/Andrew-Raz-ACRV/SnakeRaven-Project/tree/main/raven_2) folder
 2. My original works: [**snake_raven_controller**](https://github.com/Andrew-Raz-ACRV/snake_raven_controller) and [**vision_system_snakeraven**](https://github.com/Andrew-Raz-ACRV/vision_servo_control_snakeraven)

+## RAVEN II start up procedure at QUT
+On the bottom stack, turn on the 48V power and wait for 5 seconds.
+Then turn on the system power and toggle the power button in the 4th stack to turn on the computer.
+Login details are provided in the lab documents inside the lab.

 ## How to use SnakeRaven
 QUT has an assembled SnakeRaven tool, if using the RAVEN II computer at QUT (since March 2023) skip to step 3.
 Instructions, parts list, CAD files, videos and other resources to create your own SnakeRaven can be found in the appendix of my [thesis](https://eprints.qut.edu.au/235042/) and the bottom of this readme file